Culture of France: Problem in defining "French" culture

-Wherever one comes from, "culture" consists of beliefs and values learned through the socialization process as well as material artifacts.Hoult, T. F, ed.
-1969.
-Dictionary of Modern Sociology, p.
-93. "Culture is the learned set of beliefs, values, norms and material goods shared by group members.
+Wherever one comes from, "culture" consists of beliefs and values learned through the socialization process as well as material artifacts.
+"Culture is the learned set of beliefs, values, norms and material goods shared by group members.
 Culture consists of everything we learn in groups during the life course-from infancy to an old age."

 The conception of "French" culture however poses certain difficulties and presupposes a series of assumptions about what precisely the expression "French" means.
 Whereas American culture posits the notion of the "melting-pot" and cultural diversity, the expression "French culture" tends to refer implicitly to a specific geographical entity (as, say, "metropolitan France", generally excluding its overseas departments) or to a specific historico-sociological group defined by ethnicity, language, religion and geography.
 The realities of "Frenchness" however, are extremely complicated.
 Even before the late 18th–19th century, "metropolitan France" was largely a patchwork of local customs and regional differences that the unifying aims of the Ancien Régime and the French Revolution had only begun to work against, and today's France remains a nation of numerous indigenous and foreign languages, of multiple ethnicities and religions, and of regional diversity that includes French citizens in Corsica, Guadeloupe, Martinique and elsewhere around the globe also in America.

 The creation of some sort of typical or shared French culture or "cultural identity", despite this vast heterogeneity, is the result of powerful internal forces – such as the French educational system, mandatory military service, state linguistic and cultural policies – and by profound historic events – such as the Franco-Prussian war and the two World Wars — which have forged a sense of national identity over the last 200 years.
 However, despite these unifying forces, France today still remains marked by social class and by important regional differences in culture (cuisine, dialect/accent, local traditions) that many fear will be unable to withstand contemporary social forces (depopulation of the countryside, immigration, centralization, market forces and the world economy).

 In recent years, to fight the loss of regional diversity, many in France have promoted forms of multiculturalism and encouraged cultural enclaves (communautarisme), including reforms on the preservation of regional languages and the decentralization of certain government functions, but French multiculturalism has had a harder time of accepting, or of integrating into the collective identity, the large non-Christian and immigrant communities and groups that have come to France since the 1960s.